michael-lazar/rtv/README.rst

 | Press **right** to view the selected submission and **left** to return.
 | Press **?** to open the help screen.
 |
-| See `CONTROLS.rst <https://github.com/michael-lazar/rtv/blob/master/CONTROLS.rst>`_ for the complete list of commands.
+| See `CONTROLS.rst <https://github.com/michael-lazar/rtv/blob/master/CONTROLS.rst>`_ for the complete list of available commands.

 =============
 Configuration